rixatron/princes-trust-2020/sessions/session3/Session 3 - Styling with CSS.md

 You can use font stacks to specify fallbacks if your font is not available:

-`p {
-  font-family: "Trebuchet MS", Verdana, sans-serif;
+`p { font-family: "Trebuchet MS", Verdana, sans-serif; }`
-}`

 **font-size**

 There are a couple of different ways to set the font size but for the moment we're going to just be looking at the simplest one which is pixels.
 Since there are multiple ways of setting the font size you have to put `px` after the number e.g. `20px;`

-Have a got at setting the font size yourself, if you get stuck then look at the example below.
+Have a go at setting the font size yourself, if you get stuck then look at hints below.

 Hint: